BuvinJT/distbuilder/docs/LowLevel.md

 in a ".exe" extension, but on other platforms they normally have no extension.
 On macOS, binaries to be launched with a GUI, normally have a ".app" extension (vs none when they do not have a GUI).
-That additional logic is applied when `isGui` is True.
+That additional logic is applied when `isGui` is `True`.
+When `isPathPreserved` is `True`, the entire path is returned rather than only the file name.
+When `False` (the default) a full path is stripped down to the basename.

+### normIconName

+	normIconName( path, isPathPreserved=False )

+The "normalized" name of an icon, resolving such for cross platform contexts.
+On Windows, icons end in a ".ico" extension, on macOS ".icns" files are used.
+In Linux, there is no fixed standard exactly on icons, since many distros are non-gui, and as such Linux binaries do not have icons embedded in them.
+For Linux desktops, however, it is common place to use external ".png" files to create icons which point to binaries.
-When `isPathPreserved` is True, the entire path is returned rather than only the file name.
+When `isPathPreserved` is `True`, the entire path is returned rather than only the file name.
+When `False` (the default) a full path is stripped down to the basename.

+### versionTuple
+### versionStr

+	versionTuple( ver, parts=4 )
+	versionStr( ver, parts=4 )

+These functions return "version representations" as either tuples of integers, or as strings delimited by periods respectively (e.g. "1.0.0.0").
+Based upon context, either format is commonly used by this library, and elsewhere.

+The `ver` argument may take many forms: a string (Unicode or bytes), an integer, a float, a tuple, a list...
+It must simply use digits for each "part" of the version.
+Alpha characters are not permitted.

+The optional `parts` argument will truncate or pad the return value, so it has that many elements present in the representation.
+4 "parts" is the standard, i.e. "Major.Minor.Micro.Build".

 ### Module import utilities

     modulePath( moduleName )